ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 ### About the publishing pipeline

 Any time you push new content to the `main` branch of your Cookbook repo, actions are triggered that do the following:
-- create an up-to-date build environment using your `environment.yml` file
+- Create an up-to-date build environment using your `environment.yml` file
-- execute all the notebooks in that environment
+- Execute all the notebooks in that environment
-- package the book into a styled website
+- Package the book into a styled website
-- check all the links in the website to make sure they are valid
+- Check all the links in the website to make sure they are valid
-- deploy the styled website so it's visible to the world
+- Deploy the styled website so it's visible to the world

 ### Where is my book?